Overview of Early Intervention Services and Supports

 Target group: Families with children with ASD or ASD-like symptoms

-The PlayConnect Playgroups target children up to the age of five with ASD or ASD like symptoms.
+The PlayConnect Playgroups target children under the age of seven with ASD or ASD like symptoms.
 They usually meet weekly for two hours during school terms.
 During playgroup sessions, parents, carers and children participate in a variety of play activities and experiences specifically suited to the needs of children with ASD.

 For more information contact Playgroup Australia by calling 1800 171 882 or